-Follow along as America’s handyman Bob Vila shares tips for cleaning the shower curtain and liner.
+Follow along as handyman Bob Vila shares tips for cleaning the shower curtain and liner.
 It’s so easy, you’ll wonder why you didn’t do it sooner.

-How to clean your shower curtain and liner
+How to clean your shower curtain and shower curtain liner

-- Remove the rings, then toss the curtain and the liner in the washer along with a couple of white towels.
+- Remove the rings, then toss the curtain and the liner in the washing machine along with a couple of white towels.
 The towels will provide extra scrubbing for better cleaning.

-- Add the regular amount of detergent and ½-1 cup of baking soda.
+- Add the regular amount of detergent and ½ to 1 cup of baking soda.

 - Wash in warm or hot water at the highest level.

-- At the rinse cycle, add ½-1 cup of distilled white vinegar.
+- At the rinse cycle, add ½ to 1 cup of distilled white vinegar.

 - Allow fabric curtains to run through the spin cycle, then hang to dry.
 There's no need to put it in the dryer.